jsturtevant/jsturtevant.github.io/_posts/2015-12-02-compiling-aspnet-5-rc1-on-a-mac-or-linux.markdown

     //removed for brevity
 {% endhighlight %}

+## The Fix
 The issue is obvious from the first line in the error message if you are aware of how ASP.NET 5 is architected but for the uninitiated this could be confusing.
+The issue is that you are building for the full .NET framework which is not available on Mac or Linux.
 The issue is well known and is documented in the [Release Notes for RC1](https://github.com/aspnet/home/releases/v1.0.0-rc1-final).

-## The Fix
+Note that you can still work on the project on a mac even with the errors as you are building for both versions of the .NET Framework.

 The fix is also fairly straight forward.
 The ```project.json``` has references for the .NET Frameworks that ASP.NET 5 can be compiled for:

 {% highlight json %}